-When not using the Smart Snack calculator, limit portion sizes of foods and beverages sold individually to:
+If a nutrition label is unavailable to allow use of the Smart Snack Calculator, limit portion sizes of foods and beverages sold individually to:

 - 1.25 ounces for chips, crackers, popcorn, cereal, trail mix, nuts, seeds, dried fruit, or jerky - 1 ounce cookie - 2 ounces for cereal bars, granola bars, pastries, muffins, doughnuts, bagels, and other, bakery items - 4 oz. for frozen desserts, including, but not limited to, low-fat or fat-free ice cream - 8 oz. for non-frozen yogurt